How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 There’s a moment…usually while you’re watering your philodendron in mismatched pajamas…when you realize you’ve said something out loud to it.

-Welcome.
-You’ve entered the secret world of houseplant conversation.
+Welcome though, you’ve entered the secret world of houseplant conversation.

 And yes, it’s very real.

-So let’s talk about how to talk to them…and what happens when you do.
+So let’s talk about how to talk to them, and what happens when you do.

 First, Let’s Be Honest: You Already Talk to Them